Skip to content

 Network congestion

-Peak usage times can increase latency and reduce performance.
-High-density regions, such as urban areas, are more susceptible to network congestion and interference from other electronic devices or radio signals.
+Peak usage times can increase latency and reduce cellular network performance.
+High-density regions, such as urban areas, are more susceptible to congestion and interference from other electronic devices or radio signals.

 Extreme weather

-Conditions, such as heavy rain or storms, can cause interference and diminish your 5G broadband experience.
+Conditions such as heavy rain or storms can cause interference and diminish your quality of service.

 Proximity

-Whether you’re near or far from cell towers can influence signal strength and 5G reliability.
-For example, 5G broadband users in rural areas can experience weaker signals if they’re far from cell towers.
+Whether you’re near or far from cellular network towers can influence signal strength and 5G reliability.
+For example, a 5G customer in a rural area may experience weaker signals if they’re far from cell towers.

 Device compatibility

-If you don’t have 5G-enabled devices in the home, you won’t be able to reliably access 5G home internet.
+If you don’t have 5G-enabled devices in the home, you won’t be able to reliably access reliable internet.

 Network & Coverage